[Return to the Tutorials index]

 Contents

-This tutorial will teach you how to use GPS Visualizer's "data" form to create maps of quantitative data.
-Until this document has been completed, please feel free to contact me with any questions you might have about the topics listed below.
+This page will show you the basics of using GPS Visualizer's "data" form to create maps of quantitative data.
+Please feel free to get in touch with any questions you might have about the topics listed below.

 GPS Visualizer's map input form for quantitive data contains some options not found in the other map forms: notably, the ability to resize and colorize points based on any field in your data.
 For illustrative purposes, let's use the sample data from the Waypoints Tutorial, but we'll add another plottable field to our volcano data: age of last eruption.
 And, for the sake of keeping it simple, let's remove the description.